The following information describes the branch’s research programs and program areas.

 PPB also focuses on aspects of birth, newborn, and infant care that may influence the long-term health of children and mothers, such as:

-For SIDS, the branch supports studies to find the underlying mechanisms and its probable causes, ways to identify infants at risk of SIDS, and potential risk-reduction strategies.
-In addition, the branch provides scientific expertise and the research foundation for the Safe to Sleep® campaign, which aims to educate parents, caregivers, and health care providers about ways to reduce the risk of SIDS and other sleep-related causes of infant death.
+Related to SIDS/SUID, the branch supports studies to find the underlying mechanisms of SIDS and its probable causes, ways to identify infants at risk of SIDS/SUID, and potential risk-reduction strategies for SIDS/SUID.
+In addition, the branch provides scientific expertise and the research foundation for the Safe to Sleep® campaign, which educates parents, caregivers, and healthcare providers about ways to reduce the risk of SIDS and other sleep-related SUID.

-Safe to Sleep® is named for its recommendation from NICHD-supported research that healthy babies be placed to sleep on their backs to reduce the risk of SIDS.
-Since the campaign started, the percentage of infants placed on their backs to sleep has increased dramatically, and overall U.S. SIDS rates have declined by more than 60%.
+Safe to Sleep® was originally called Back to Sleep® to highlight its primary recommendation that healthy babies be placed to sleep on their backs to reduce the risk of SIDS.
+Since the campaign started in 1994, the percentage of infants placed on their backs to sleep has increased dramatically, and overall U.S. SIDS rates have declined significantly.